Threaded code: History

 The common way to make computer programs is to use a compiler to translate source code (written in some symbolic language) to machine code.
 The resulting executable is typically fast but, because it is specific to a hardware platform, it isn't portable.
 A different approach is to generate instructions for a virtual machine and to use an interpreter on each hardware platform.
 The interpreter instantiates the virtual machine environment and executes the instructions.
-Thus, only the interpreter must be compiled.
+Thus the interpreter, compiled to machine code, provides an abstraction layer for "interpreted languages" that only need little compilation to conform to that layer (compilation may be confined to generating an Abstract Syntax Tree) or even need no compilation at all (if the layer is designed to consume raw source code.)

 Early computers had relatively little memory.
 For example, most Data General Nova, IBM 1130, and many of the first microcomputers had only 4 kB of RAM installed.
 Consequently, a lot of time was spent trying to find ways to reduce a program's size, to fit in the available memory.

 One solution is to use an interpreter which reads the symbolic language a bit at a time, and calls functions to perform the actions.
 As the source code is typically much denser than the resulting machine code, this can reduce overall memory use.
 This was the reason Microsoft BASIC is an interpreter: its own code had to share the 4 kB memory of machines like the Altair 8800 with the user's source code.
 A compiler translates from a source language to machine code, so the compiler, source, and output must all be in memory at the same time.
 In an interpreter, there is no output.

 Threaded code is a formatting style for compiled code that minimizes memory use.
 Instead of writing out every step of an operation at its every occurrence in the program, as was common in macro assemblers for instance, the compiler writes each common bit of code into a subroutine.
 Thus, each bit exists in only one place in memory (see "Don't repeat yourself").
 The top-level application in these programs may consist of nothing but subroutine calls.
 Many of these subroutines, in turn, also consist of nothing but lower-level subroutine calls.